ajslater/codex/README.md

 ```

-The config directory also holds the main sqlite database, the Xapian search
+The config directory also holds the main sqlite database, the Whoosh search
 index, a Django cache and comic book cover thumbnails.

 ### Environment Variables